 Dr. Arleen Atkins started working at WC in 1983 as the director of community services advancing to the dean of student services in 1994, then on to vice president of instruction in 1999.
 In 2006, Dr. Atkins moved on to become the director of institutional assessment and advanced to the dean of institutional assessment in 2009.
 In 2002 Dr. Atkins was a founding member of the Weatherford Zonta Club.

 Alumnus Leah Graber enjoyed her time at WC so much that she continued on as an office assistant in 1966.
 In 1969, Graber was promoted to assistant registrar and in 1971 advanced to registrar and continued in that capacity until 1974.

 Rhonda Torres started her career at Weatherford College as an adjunct instructor in reading in 1983, moving on to become a full-time reading instructor from 1990 to 1997.
 In 1997, Torres became the developmental student services division director and then advanced to associate dean of instructional support in 1998.
 In 2001, Torres was promoted to dean of instructional support, and in 2004 the education department came under her purview.

-Curtis Jefferson has served as pastor of New Hope Baptist Church for 33 years and is a member of WC Foundation Board.
+Curtis Jefferson is pastor emeritus of New Hope Baptist Church.
+He served as the founding pastor of his church for more than 30 years.
+He is also a member of the WC Foundation Board and has a scholarship named in his honor.
 He supports the Coyote athletic teams and attends fine art productions regularly.
-He has a scholarship named in his honor, and all of his children attended WC.

 Bob Glenn is the current Weatherford College Foundation President.
 He has brought in more than $400,000 to the foundation since he began volunteering his time to the college in 2019 after his retirement from his career in banking.